AI Tools for Academic Research: A 2024 Review for Literature Review and Data Analysis

 - Question Answering: You can pose research questions to Elicit, and it will attempt to answer them based on the available literature.
 This feature can be particularly helpful for exploring new research avenues or clarifying specific points.

 - Workflow Management: Elicit allows you to save your search results, annotate papers, and collaborate with other researchers.
-This helps streamline the literature review process and keep your research organized.
+This helps the literature review process and keep your research organized.

 Elicit in Action: Use Cases